significa/significa-svelte-ui/README.md

 ## Development

 1. Ensure you are using the Node version in the [.nvmrc](./.nvmrc) file (ex: `nvm use`).
-2. Install the dependencies with `npm ci`.
+2. Install the dependencies with `npm install`.
 3. Start Storybook's component preview server with `npm run storybook`.
 Access it at `http://localhost:6006/`.

 ### Releasing new versions